Common coupled fixed point theorems in $C^*$-algebra-valued metric spaces: Main results

 and then

 By the continuity of the metric and the norm, we know

-It follows from the fact $\|b\|<1$ that $\|d(F(x,y),x)\|=0$.
-Thus $F(x,y)=x$.
-Similarly, $F(y,x)=y$.
-Hence $(x,y)$ is a coupled fixed point of $F$.
-The same reasoning that in Theorem \ref{Th2} tells us that $x=y$, which means that $F$ has a unique fixed point in $X$. \end{proof}
+It follows from the fact $\|b\|<1$ that $\|d(F(x,y),gx)\|=0$.
+Thus $F(x,y)=gx$.
+Similarly, $F(y,x)=gy$.
+Hence $(x,y)$ is a coupled coincidence point of $F$ and $g$.
+The same reasoning that in Theorem \ref{Th2} tells us that $F$ and $g$ have unique common coupled fixed point in $X$. \end{proof}

 \begin{corollary} Let $(X,\mathcal{A},d)$ be a complete $C^*$-algebra-valued metric space.
 Suppose that the mapping $F\colon X\times X\rightarrow X$ satisfies the following condition